peakflames/mogzi/.clinerules/workflows/start-new-task.md

 5. Use the `read_file` tool to read `docs/process/05_ai_tool_op_requirements.md` to understand the AI tool operational requirements.

-6. Use the `read_file` tool to read `docs/process/trace_matrix.md` to understand the requirements traceability and implementation status.

 ## 2. Codebase Familiarization

 1. Use the `read_file` tool to examine the solution structure by reading `src/MaxBot.sln`.